Restore Democracy Amendment

 Shifting Power Back to We The People

-This provision reclaims our authority to pass and enforce campaign finance laws.
+Nonetheless, this provision is extremely important because it reclaims our authority to pass and enforce campaign finance laws.
 Questions of how much money an individual can spend on an advertisement in support of a candidate or whether or not candidates should receive matching funds from their state are simply better decided by Congress and state legislatures than by the Supreme Court.
 That’s why the Restore Democracy Amendment will allow We The People to decide how to protect the integrity of our democracy.

 Distinguishing Between Human Beings and Artificial Entities / Public Financing

-The third sentence makes it clear that Congress and States can enact the limits mentioned above through legislation, that publicly financed elections are permissible if that’s what Congress or States decide is in their best interests, and that in setting limits, Congress or States can distinguish between flesh and blood human beings, corporations, and unions.
+The third sentence makes it clear that Congress and States can enact the limits mentioned above through legislation, that publicly financed elections are permissible, and that in setting limits, Congress or States can distinguish between flesh and blood human beings, corporations, and unions.
 For example, in the 2002 Bipartisan Campaign Finance Reform Act, Congress enacted limits on spending by unions and corporations.
 The Supreme Court struck them down in Citizens United v.
 FEC.
 This amendment makes it clear that such limits are indeed, permissible.

 Protecting the Freedom of the Press